awsdocs/aws-organizations-docs/doc_source/orgs_permissions_iam-policies.md

 }
 ```

 You get the IDs for the OU and the organization from the AWS Organizations console or by calling the `List*` APIs\.
-The user or group that you apply this policy to can perform any action \(`"organizations:*"`\) on any entity that is contained by the OU\.
+The user or group that you apply this policy to can perform any action \(`"organizations:*"`\) on any entity that is directly contained in the specified OU\.
 The OU is identified by the Amazon Resource Name \(ARN\)\.

 For more information about the ARNs for various resources, see [Resources Defined by AWS Organizations](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awsorganizations.html#awsorganizations-resources-for-iam-policies) in the *IAM User Guide*\.